Aetopia/GameTweak/README.md

 # GameTweak
-GameTweak is a simple CLI tool that you allows to apply optimizations to your favorite games.
+GameTweak is a simple tool that you allows to apply optimizations to your favorite games.

 # Features